Blue City (film): Legacy

 Sheedy later said she "didn't particularly like" the film:

 Michelle Manning and I had been close friends.
 And she was so excited about the chance to direct that my feeling was it would be really great to work with someone I really liked and help contribute to their first big project.
-I was very naive, I guess, because I kept hoping it would turn out OK, that somehow all the stuff that was missing would miraculously appear when they edited it all together.
+I was very naïve, I guess, because I kept hoping it would turn out OK, that somehow all the stuff that was missing would miraculously appear when they edited it all together.
 I guess that's not the way it works, so I was disappointed.

 Tanen's associate at Paramount, Dawn Steel, later said, "I suspect Michelle took her shot at directing too early.
 I think the experience for Michelle was unbelievably difficult.
 She may not necessarily have had the experience she needed.
 She didn't have the production support we thought we'd be able to supply her with.
 She was out there pretty much by herself.
 That's really tough your first time out.
 I think Michelle will turn out to have enormous amounts of talent.
 She kills herself.
 I never saw anyone work harder, ever.
 She's very smart.
 I think she'll be one of the few who gets a second chance.
 I don't think a first-time male director would have had much more luck than Michelle, given all those things.
 It had nothing to do with her being a woman."

 After hearing Steel's comments, Manning said: "I think that's fair.
 I was out there pretty much on my own.
 In retrospect, I do think the critics were more tough on me than they had to be.
 I'm not a war criminal.
 I don't think many directors' first films are perfect.
 Maybe the timing wasn't right.
 There was a lot of 'brat-pack' backlash."

 Manning had a production deal at Paramount as a producer and was developing projects elsewhere as a director.
 However, she never directed another film.